-A granite dome with a pointy peak that resembled the hats worn by French troops in the 1800s, Frenchman Peak or Mandooboornup as it was known before colonisers arrived stands out as a survivor of wind, water and the forces of nature that have eroded most of the surrounding landscape over the aeons.
+A granite dome that resembles the hats worn by French troops in the 1800s, Frenchman Peak (Mandooboornup) stands out as a survivor of wind, water and the forces of nature that have eroded most of the surrounding landscape over the aeons.
 The hike to the summit is a short, sharp 2.5km although quite steep in places, and on your way down make sure to stop in its famous cave and take in some spectacular views.

 Great Ocean Drive

-Just a couple of k’s out of town will get you started on the spectacular Great Ocean Drive, an almost-4okm trip through the area’s incredibly unique coast.
+Just a few kilometres out of town will get you started on the spectacular Great Ocean Drive, an almost-40km trip through the area’s incredibly unique coast.
 Lined with many of the beautiful beaches we’ve listed above, you’ll want to give yourself at least a few hours to ensure you can enjoy many of wonderful stop-offs along the way.

 With a thriving seafood industry, sampling Esperance’s local produce is a must.
 If you want it cooked by the best, pop into low-key seafood restaurant Fish Face.
 Owners Dalia and Craig Adams are the best in the business and serve up an ever-changing menu of local catch.
 Best of all, the restaurant is BYO so you can afford that extra serve of the best scallops on earth.